 Dining chairs with wood frames are by far the most popular models you’ll find when shopping.
 The most traditional build material is also the most varying, offering a wide range of styles and shapes.

 Metal frames often appear on more modern creations but can be found holding any variety of seat in the dining room.
 Our featured example is a sort of retro design, with colored leather upholstery over a chromed metal frame.

 Wicker frames are most commonly found on dining chairs meant for patio use, but the durable material can reach into the upper levels of luxury, depending on build quality and style.
 Our featured example showcases a hybrid wood and wicker design, with an upholstered cushion seat.

 Plastic frames may seem like a more low-end option, but that is simply no longer the case.
 Our featured example chair is a unique, highly detailed creation boasting multiple hues and finely detailed shape.

 Traditional style typically offers a detailed, rich texture, with carved wood construction.
 These chairs, like any traditional furniture, are basically timeless, with details make up for a lack of freshness with eternally popular flair.

 Shaker style is a very specific strain of utilitarian, minimalist design.
 These chairs, equipped with a “ladder back,” are designed to be hung up when not in use.
 Our example shows off the flat angles and unfussy touches common in this style.

-Rustic style evokes a pastoral, old fashioned sense through unpolished natural wood, rough hewn edges, and a playfully loose design.
+The rustic style evokes a pastoral, old fashioned sense through unpolished natural wood, rough-hewn edges, and playfully loose design.
 Our featured chair consists of “log” style frame with patterned upholstered seat.